Published 27 Jun 2022

 Trigg offers a general rule of thumb when it comes to hiring a CMO: “Your marketing team should be at least 10 people – either already hired or approved to-be-hired headcount – to justify a C-level marketing hire.”

-Whether you should hire a fractional CMO or a marketing agency depends on the needs of your company.
+Whether you should hire a fractional CMO, engage a marketing agency, or form a stronger in-house team will depend on the needs of your company.

 Jobs site Indeed lists the following six skills as essential for chief marketing officers: